 Without his stubborn drive, energy, and charisma, the life force that fed the music scene in San Francisco changed; it became less supercharged as creativity languished for many years after.
 It seemed less invincible.

 The spot where Cliff died is 12-miles north of Ljungby in Sweden; there’s a memorial stone that fans recently put on the side of the road to denote the spot.
-From Stockholm the memorial is a 4-hour drive South.
-From Copenhagen it is a 2-hour drive North.
-Ironically, Cliff hated Copenhagen and it seems extra sad to me that this is where he spent his last moments.
-I have experienced the fear and despair at the thought of dying in a strange place and hope that in his last moments he was completely unaware of what was happening.
+From Stockholm, the memorial is a 4-hour drive South.
+From Copenhagen, it is a 2-hour drive North.

 I visited the site to pay my respects.
 Cliff’s memorial stone was clear and free of debris while others were covered with tree foliage.
-I spent time cleaning up the little garden out of respect and it was not lost on me that even 28-years after Cliff’s death people still come to the site to remember him.
+It was not lost on me that even 28-years after Cliff’s death people still come to the site to remember him.

 RIP Cliff.
 As the stone says: Thank you for your beautiful music.

 There is no grave.
 Cliff Burton was cremated and his ashes scattered in a private location near Maxwell Ranch.
 The location is fairly obscure, difficult to find, and dangerous during certain times of the year.

 The photos below of Cliff and the band come from magazines that were sold between 1985 and 1986.